|F-35 (top) with the plane it was supposed to replace, the F-16 (bottom).|

 Stealth fighter proponents are about to repeat the same myopic exaggeration(s) for the F-35?

 Then purchasing more F-35s is unnecessary.

-The truth is, with their over-hyped narrow x-band RCS and LPI radar, vulnerability to long-wave VHF/UHF/L-band air defense, exotic high acquisition/operating cost, poor mission-capable rate, carriage restrictions, uneven capability, and common weapons use with 4th gen fighters so susceptible to the same countermeasure ---- stealth fighters operate more like money pits --- than any real all-around capability - regardless of national origin.
+The truth is, with historical poor BVR hit probabilities, over-hyped narrow x-band RCS and LPI radar, vulnerability to long-wave VHF/UHF/L-band air defense, exotic high acquisition/operating cost, poor mission-capable rate, carriage restrictions, small weapon magazines, uneven capability, and common weapons use with 4th gen fighters so susceptible to the same countermeasure ---- stealth fighters operate more like money pits --- than any real all-around capability - regardless of national origin.
 Maybe the Russians and Chinese can make them work?
 We're not holding our breath.
 Now the US Air Force is openly discussing developing a new F-16 like aircraft in addition to the F-16V buy.
 These were all the missions the F-35 was supposed to do.

 The F-35 has no internal AIM-9 station - so the designers and the Pentagon could never figure out what their jet really was.

 Eventually whatever advantages stealth enjoys will be mitigated rapidly especially once other nations start building them - which is precisely what is occurring.
 Today or in the near future stealth fighters will be resigned to behaving like non-stealth aircraft; that being having to maneuver, use ECM, use expendables, require dedicated electronic attack/suppression support, and fly high-speed nap of the earth for terrain masking.
 See here.